My toddler loves shoes.

 I squirted Branch Basics on the stain and rubbed it in, and, being the glutton for punishment incredible product tester that I am, I sniffed.
 Up close.
 My professional opinion is that only 5% of the odor was left, and this is 30 seconds after nose-turning vomit stench.
 Impressive!

 When it comes to cleaning, my kids are my priority.
 If 2yo John dropped his ball and picked up the bottle and squirted the carpet – or his hands – which is a fairly likely possibility when I leave it on the floor, I need to know that it would be safe.
-With Branch Basics, that wouldn’t be a problem in the least.
+With Branch Basics (new formula, even better!), that wouldn’t be a problem in the least.
 I leave the bottle on the floor all the time.

 It didn’t get everything out, but it did a really admirable job on just about everything I threw at it, including some stains that I didn’t expect anything to get out.